 Agent-based social simulation is scientific discipline concerned with simulation of social phenomenes, using computer-based multiagent models.
 In these simulations, persons or group of persons are represented by agents.
 MABSS is combination of Social science, Multiagent simulation and Computer simulation.
 Decentralised system.
 Graphical comparison of a centralised and a decentralised system A decentralised system in systems theory is a system in which lower level components operate on local information to accomplish global goals.

-Sugarscape - Growing Agent-based Artificial Societies To run the Sugarscape applet you need to: 1a) Download and install the Java 2 SDK with "AppletViewer.exe" (this is something that would be available on your system if you do some Java programming yourself.
+The global pattern of behaviour is an emergent property of dynamical mechanisms that act upon local components, such as indirect communication, rather than the result of a central ordering influence (see centralised system).
+Centralised versus decentralised systems Sugarscape - Growing Agent-based Artificial Societies.
+To run the Sugarscape applet you need to: 1a) Download and install the Java 2 SDK with "AppletViewer.exe" (this is something that would be available on your system if you do some Java programming yourself.

-Sugarscape is a model artificially intelligent agent-based social simulation following some or all rules presented by Joshua M. Sugarscape
+Sugarscape.
+Sugarscape is a model artificially intelligent agent-based social simulation following some or all rules presented by Joshua M.

-The term "Pareto principle" can also refer to Pareto efficiency.
+Principles The original model presented by J. Pareto principle.
 The Pareto principle (also known as the 80–20 rule, the law of the vital few, and the principle of factor sparsity) states that, for many events, roughly 80% of the effects come from 20% of the causes.
-Business-management consultant Joseph M.
+Management consultant Joseph M.